LearningMonkey61/DAA/README.md

 Questions

-* Square Root of a Number
-  * Given an integer x, find square root of it.
-If x is not a perfect square, then return floor(√x).
   * solution : [sqrntnum.cpp](https://github.com/LearningMonkey61/DAA/blob/master/sqrtnum.cpp)
 * Missing Number in Arithmetic Progression
   * Given an array that represents elements of arithmetic progression in order, one element is missing in the progression, which you need to find.